manatools/madb/README.md

 The application writes logs in `./madb.log`.

-The tool `python makecache.py` can be run regularly to allow the application to be more responsive.
+The tool `python makecache.py` has to be run regularly for the application to have up to date data.

 # Services
 The application can be run as services through `systemd`.